willfindlay/honors-thesis/thesis/thesis.md

 stability, and subsequently in profile normalcy times.

 ebpH deals with the problem of signal handlers in the same manner proposed by Amai et al. [@amai05].
-Specifically, we maintain a stack of system call sequences in each process struct; each time we receive a signal, we push a frame onto this stack, and each time we exit our signal handler, we pop the frame.
+Specifically, it maintains a stack of system call sequences in each process struct; each time a traced process receives a signal, ebpH pushes a frame onto this stack, and when the process exits from its signal handler, ebpH pops the frame.
-This has the effect of temporarily wiping ebpH's memory of a process' current system call sequence whenever we enter a signal handler, allowing subsequent lookahead pairs to be unaffected by the execution context prior to the handler's invocation.
-In order to decide when to push, we instrument a new eBPF kprobe on the kernel's `do_signal` implementation; this allows us to detect when a process receives a signal that will be handled.
-Subsequently, we detect a return from a signal handler by checking for the `re_sigreturn` system call; when ebpH detects such a return, it pops the top frame from the sequence stack.
+This has the effect of temporarily wiping ebpH's memory of a process' current system call sequence whenever it enters a signal handler, allowing subsequent lookahead pairs to be unaffected by the execution context prior to the handler's invocation and vice versa.
+In order to decide when to push, ebpH instruments a kprobe on the kernel's `get_signal` implementation; this allows it to detect when a process receives a signal that will be handled.
+Subsequently, ebpH detects a return from a signal handler by checking for the `rt_sigreturn` system call; when ebpH detects such a return, it pops the top frame from the sequence stack.

 ### Reaping Processes

 ebpH reaps tasks from its process map whenever detects that they have exited.
-By reaping process structs from our map as we are finished with them we ensure that the map neither fills up, nor does it consume more memory than necessary.
-In order to detect when a task exits, we instrument the `sched_process_exit` tracepoint provided by the kernel's trace API.
+By reaping process structs from our map as ebpH is finished with them, it is able to ensure that the map neither fills up, nor does it consume more memory than necessary.
+In order to detect when a task exits, ebpH instruments the `sched_process_exit` tracepoint provided by the kernel's trace API.
 This tracepoint is triggered whenever the scheduler handles the termination of a task.
-We simply determine the task's PID and delete that key from our process map.
+Within the BPF program associated with the tracepoint, ebpH simply determines the task's PID and deletes that key from the process map.

 ## Training, Testing, and Anomaly Detection